CELEBRATE SUNDAY MASS FROM ST. ALEXANDER POSTED ON SATURDAYS AT 4:00 PM

 We at St. Alexander parish are following the rules and guidelines as set by the State of Illinois and the Archdiocese of Chicago.
 We follow these procedures because they ensure the safety of all those who attend our liturgies.
 There are parishes in the Archdiocese who are not following the rules and are putting their parishioners in harms way.
 We will not do that at St. Alexander church.
 The Archdiocese has informed all parishes that if they do not follow the rules there will be repercussions.

-TIPS FOR ALL WORSHIPERS - WHAT TO EXPECT WHEN THE CHURCH REOPENS
+TIPS FOR ALL WORSHIPERS - WHAT TO EXPECT WHEN ATTENDING MASS

-Nineteenth Sunday in Ordinary Time – Sunday, August 9th
+Thirtieth Sunday in Ordinary Time – Sunday, October 18th

 As your pastor, I would like to thank all those people who are mailing and dropping off their parish envelopes and donations throughout this time of the virus.
-The cancellation of Mass has lead to a significant loss of our parish income.
-This places our operations and our ministries at risk.
-As you all know from the letter you have received in the mail, these funds are deeply needed and appreciated as we continue to pay our employees and parish bills.
+These funds are deeply needed and appreciated as we continue to pay our employees and parish bills.
 I know that times are tough financially for everybody.
 We'll get through this with everyone's help and prayers.
 God bless you for your generosity.

 You can mail your envelopes to the Parish Administrative Center, or you have the option to give electronically through Faith Direct.
 Please click on the this link: membership.faithdirect.net/IL910 or go to the "Donate/Support" tab on the top of this page and go the the Faith Direct tab for information on how to sign up.
 You can also give a one-time donation by scanning the bar below or use the Text-To-Give option.